FamilySearch Library: History

 The current building, just west of Temple Square was opened on October 23, 1985, and cost $8.2 million.

 In 1938, the GSU began to microfilm records which contained genealogical data from around the world, and today this microfilm makes up much of the library's collection.
 Today the GSU is more commonly known as FamilySearch, and in September 2021, completed digitizing many of its microfilm collections to be shared online.
 In 2017, the FHL opened a new center for interactive discovery experiences.

+On January 10, 2023, the LDS Church announced a name change for the library.
+The former Family History Library would be known as the FamilySearch Library, and family history centers would be known as FamilySearch Centers (FSC).

 1999 shooting

-On April 15, 1999, 70-year-old Sergei Babarin entered the FHL's lobby and began shooting.
+On April 15, 1999, 70-year-old Sergei Babarin entered the library's lobby and began shooting.
 A security officer and one female patron were killed while several others were injured.
 One hour and 45 minutes after the shooting began, Salt Lake police shot and fatally wounded Babarin in an exchange of gunfire.
+The assailant discharged 20 bullets during his assault, and two police officers discharged four bullets, one of which struck the assailant in the head, who later died in an ambulance.
+The prosecutor ruled that the officers' shooting was justified, and they were not charged.
 Babarin's family indicated he had a history of schizophrenia, a claim not corroborated by the Valley Community Mental Health Clinic.
 This occurred only four months after a separate shooting incident a block away at the Triad Center.

 Purpose

-Its main purpose is to fulfill one of the LDS Church fundamental tenets: that deceased family members, especially ancestors, can be baptized by proxy, as well as receive other saving ordinances.
-These ordinances are performed in temples.
+FamilySearch's main purpose is to connect generations of family—past, present, and future—all over the world.
+The LDS Church believes that families, sealed together through saving ordinances in its temples, are eternal.
+Family members who die without the opportunity to perform these ordinances for themselves are able to receive them via proxy, which motivates the church's emphasis on family history work.

 Services

-The FHL is located Salt Lake City, Utah.
+The FSL is located in Salt Lake City, Utah.
 It is the largest genealogical library in the world.
-The library holds genealogical records for over 110 countries, territories, and possessions.
-Its collections include over 1.6 million rolls of microfilmed records onsite and access the total collection of more than 2.4 million rolls of microfilmed genealogical records; 727,000 microfiche; 356,000 books, serials, and other formats; 4,500 periodicals; 3,725 electronic resources including subscriptions to the major genealogical websites.
+The library holds genealogical records for over 100 countries, territories, and possessions.
+Its collections include over 1.3 million rolls of microfilmed records onsite and access the total collection of more than 2.4 million rolls of microfilmed genealogical records; 190,000 microfiche; 340,000 books, serials, and other formats; 125,000 periodicals; 3,725 electronic resources including subscriptions to the major genealogical websites.

-The FHL offers research assistance to help patrons trace their own family history.
+The FSL offers research assistance to help patrons trace their own family history.
 Professional genealogists and volunteers offer assistance in about 30 languages, which includes reading and translating genealogically relevant documents.
-The FHL also offers free one-on-one consultations on difficult research problems.
+The FSL also offers free one-on-one consultations on difficult research problems.
 Additionally, there are classes on genealogical research topics free to the public and classes available online.